Caitlyn Jenner: Television and film career

 In 2011, Jenner appeared in the Adam Sandler comedy Jack and Jill in a scene with Al Pacino as an actor in a play.
 Like Can't Stop the Music, the film won the Golden Raspberry Award for Worst Picture and swept every Razzie category.

 In September 2016, Jenner appeared in the Amazon Prime TV series Transparent in a dream sequence during the season three episode "To Sardines and Back".

-In November 2019, it was announced that Jenner would be participating in the nineteenth season of the British version of I'm a Celebrity...Get Me Out of Here! after having previously appeared on the American iteration in 2003.
+In November 2019, it was announced that Jenner would be participating in the nineteenth series of the British version of I'm a Celebrity...Get Me Out of Here! after having previously appeared on the American iteration in 2003.
 Jenner ultimately placed sixth in the competition.

 In 2021, Jenner appeared as a contestant in season five of The Masked Singer as "Phoenix", being the second contestant to be unmasked and the first of Group B and the show's first transgender contestant.
 That same year, Jenner appeared in the Australian version of Big Brother VIP.
 In 2022, Fox News hired Jenner as an on-air contributor.